meghanthota/MIST-4610-Group-Project-2/README.md

 Fields such as notes contain unstructured, inconsistent text entries.

 Impact: These fields are difficult to analyze systematically and may introduce ambiguity.

+7.The dataset contains product rows that are duplicated or represent variants, but are not clearly distinguished.
+This includes inconsistencies such as SKU case sensitivity (ex:, uppercase vs lowercase) and minor differences in product names.

+Impact:
+These inconsistencies can lead to duplicate records being treated as separate products and double counting during analysis, resulting in inaccurate aggregations and innacurate analysis (ex: overstated sales totals).

 Conclusion